Features

 Intern Spotlight: James Perkovich

-We recently spoke with James Perkovich (History major, Class of 2025), who is the Humanities Gateway Intern in Public Media and Civic Engagement for 2022-2023—an internship offered by HRI in partnership with Illinois Public Media.
+We recently spoke with James Perkovich (History major, Class of 2025), who is the Humanities Gateway Intern in Public Media and Civic Engagement for 2022-2023.

 Teaching Assistant Spotlight: Flor Quiroz